Top 34 Mortgage Experts Gives Away Their BEST Mortgtage Tips!

 Find a mortgage broker that is willing to show the client their entire rate sheet (most brokers are afraid to do this) and help guide the buyer through the decision-making process rather than choosing a mortgage on behalf of them.
 Furthermore, the broker should be willing to compare all of the lenders available on the market including the ones that don't deal with mortgage brokers.

 This type of process ensures the client that they have seen everything, aren't paying too much, and won't get caught with any surprises down the road.
 It creates transparency and clarity for the homebuyer.

 9. Rely on Professionals

-I would say to find professionals you can trust and to USE THEM!
-These professionals (lawyer, mortgage professional and realtor) are there to help...they shouldn't make you feel pressured or be too busy to answer questions!
-Relying on Google or 'Uncle Joe' can leave your head spinning, that's why they need to be relying on us professional who have experience and the passion for helping/guiding them through the process.
+I would say to find professionals you can trust and USE THEM!
+These professionals (lawyer, mortgage professional, and realtor) are there to help...they shouldn't make you feel pressured or be too busy to answer questions!
+Relying on Google or 'Uncle Joe' can leave your head spinning, that's why they need to be relying on us professionals who have experience and the passion for helping/guiding them through the process.

 10. Verify Your Rate Hold & Pre-Approval

 Make sure they are pre-approved before they go shopping for a house and to make sure that they are not just pre-qualified.
 What's the difference?

 In the past year, or so, I have noticed a trend where the larger banks are telling people they are pre-approved when they haven't done the proper due diligence to ensure the clients could actually qualify... many times they don't even pull the person's credit and the credit history/score is one of the largest factors in mortgage qualifying.